 - Avoid unnecessary stress in everyday life and get adequate sleep

 - Provide a nutritious and varied diet.
-Overtraining is not only a phenomenon one treats but also a condition that should be prevented.
+Overtraining is also a condition that should be prevented.
 For that purpose, an exercise diary is an excellent tool.
 Here you can get an overview of the amount of load and thus correct for a hard training progression.

 I hope you like this post and if you have any questions about the topic or want to leave your own Personal review, please leave a comment below.